myles-parfeniuk/esp32_BNO08x/README.md

 2. Scroll down to the esp_BNO08x menu and enter it, if you're using vsCode you may have to use the "j" and "k" keys instead of the arrow keys.
     ![image](README_images/esp32_BNO08x_menuconfig_1.png)

 3. Modify whatever settings you'd like from the sub menus.
-The GPIO Configuration menu allows for the default GPIO pins to be modified, the SPI Configuration menu allows for the default SCLK frequency and host peripheral to be modified.
+The GPIO Configuration menu allows for the default GPIO pins to be modified, the SPI Configuration menu allows for the default host peripheral, SCLK frequency, and queue size to be modified, the Logging menu allows for the enabling and disabling of log/print statements, and the Callbacks menu allows for the default size of the call-back execution task to be modified.
     ![image](README_images/esp32_BNO08x_menuconfig_2.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>